notepraiya/pigwidgeon/README.md

 2. Firestore - User profile will be stored on Firestore
 3. Heroku Dyno - Contents will be stored on Postgresql using REST API on Heroku service

+all sending and recieving data are on https

 ## Backend repo

-Backend source code is separated to this repository (https://github.com/notepraiya/pigwidgeon-backend.git)
+Backend source code is at pigwidgeon-backend repo (https://github.com/notepraiya/pigwidgeon-backend.git)